 The best way to win a job offer over your competition is to demonstrate you’re different.

 By showing prospective employers what it’s like to work with you through the recruitment process they’ll start to feel comfortable with you and your chances of landing an offer will increase.

-Five Ways to Demonstrate You’re Different and Win Your Next Job Offer
+Five Ways to Win Your Next Job Offer

 I’ve even had executives lose opportunities because they weren’t responsive.
 My clients often take this as a sign of lack of interest.
 And sometimes it is.

-I think my candidate was and wanted to appear busy, so he took several hours and sometimes up to a day to get back to us almost every single time we reached out to him.
+The candidate wanted to appear busy, so he took several hours and sometimes up to a day to get back to us every time we reached out to him.
 This started to delay his movement through the interview process.